JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

   to guess at with a flat constant.
 Those few entities are therefore named explicitly and collected for measurement in their own right.
 They are small — one 3-to-8-way multiplexer per shared unit input port — so this is a handful of quick runs, not a meaningful build cost.

-  They live under `include/pypeline/operators/` intending `_IS_PYPELINE_OPERATOR_LIBRARY_CODE` to classify them as non-user code and so make each shape cacheable in `path_delay_cache`.
-That predicate does not currently fire, for these or for the soft-operator library it was written for: it calls `inspect.getsourcefile` on the callable in `pypeline_entity_callables`, which is deliberately the `@hw_func` **wrapper** (see `_elaborate_live_func`), and a wrapper's source file is `pypeline.py`.
+They live under `include/pypeline/operators/`, intending `_IS_PYPELINE_OPERATOR_LIBRARY_CODE` to classify them as non-user code and so make each shape cacheable in `path_delay_cache` (a caching gap here is tracked in Limitations and future work, below).
-  An `inspect.unwrap` at that lookup would fix it.
-Nothing is wrong with the delays meanwhile — they are measured every build instead of once.

 **Scheduling inside the pass loop.** Each pass now runs AUTOFSM's minimum-area search rather than a single greedy schedule